NourSaadd/NourSaadd.github.io/_pages/about.md

 ---

-I'm an ambitious bioinformatics student passionate about solving real-world biological problems using data.
+I'm an ambitious bioinformatics student passionate about solving real-world problems using data.
 My academic background combines biological sciences, data analytics, and programming — with hands-on experience in drug discovery, protein modeling, and machine learning.
 I'm a fast learner, a team player, and someone who thrives in interdisciplinary research.

 ---